Direct Selling in 10 Questions

-Beauty, personal care and food supplements altogether is estimated to be generating more than half of the global revenue in direct selling.
-That being said, all categories that one can think of are making very good use of this channel: Jewelry and accessories, coffee and tea, kitchenware, phone services, financial products, books and toys, to name a few.
+Beauty, personal care and food supplements altogether generate more than half of the global revenue in direct selling.
+That being said, all categories that one can think of have been making very good use of this channel: Jewelry and accessories, coffee and tea, kitchenware, phone services, financial products, books and toys, to name a few.
 With the incoming of more and more new categories in the developed markets, the total share of cosmetics and nutritional products is lower than the world average.

 5. Is direct selling an opportunity for individuals to get rich quick?

 Direct selling provides an opportunity to individuals to reach very high income levels regardless of what their educational backgrounds and work experiences may be.
 In economic terms, it is a micro-entrepreneurship model.
 However, one should not expect to achieve a very high income in a short time.
 Just like it is in any other business, here too, effort, sacrifice and time are required.